NoakPalander/NoakPalander/README.md

 👨‍💼 Working part time at Palander Consulting AB as a software developer

-👶 19 years old

-💻 Coding in C++ since 5 years back
+💻 Coding in C++ since 6 years back

 📝 Engineering student at Chalmers University of Technology